 • Utility bill.

-We currently only offer this service remotely.
+This is a service that we offer remotely by videocall, or in person, subject to availability.
 You will need to send the original document to be certified to us in the post.
 One of our solicitors will then make a copy and certify it as a true and exact copy of the original.
 They will sign, date and stamp the certified copy.

 Verifying print outs of electronic documents